HMS Swiftsure (1903): Armament

-The ship was armed with four 45-calibre BL 10-inch Mk VI guns in two twin gun turrets, one each fore and aft of the superstructure.
-The guns fired 500 lb projectiles at a muzzle velocity of 2656 ft/s; this provided a maximum range of 14800 yd at the gun's maximum elevation of 13.5°.
-The firing cycle of the Mk VI guns was claimed to be 15 seconds.
-Each gun was provided with 90 shells.

-Swiftsures secondary armament consisted of fourteen 50-calibre 7.5-inch Mk III guns.
-Ten of the guns were mounted in a central battery on the main deck; the other four were in casemates abreast the fore- and mainmasts on the upper deck.
-A major problem with the guns on the main deck was that they were mounted low in the ship—only about 10 ft above water at deep load—and were unusable at high speed or in heavy weather as they dipped their muzzles in the sea when rolling more than 14°.
+A serious problem with the guns on the main deck was that they were mounted low in the ship—only about 10 ft above water at deep load—and were unusable at high speed or in heavy weather as they dipped their muzzles in the sea when rolling more than 14°.
 The guns fired 200 lb projectiles at a muzzle velocity of 2781 ft/s at a rate of four rounds per minute.
 At their maximum elevation of 15° they had a maximum range of about 14000 yd.
 The ship carried 150 rounds per gun.

-Defence against torpedo boats was provided by fourteen QF 14-pounder Mk I guns, the guns were modified to use the standard 12.5 lb shell used by the QF 12 pounder 18 cwt gun in British service.
+Defence against torpedo boats was provided by fourteen QF 14-pounder Mk I guns, the guns were modified to use the standard 12.5 lb shell used by the QF 12 pounder (3-inch) 18 cwt gun in British service.
 They fired 3 in, 12.5-lb projectiles at a muzzle velocity of 2548 ft/s.
 Their maximum range and rate of fire is unknown.
 200 rounds per gun was carried by Swiftsure.
-The ship also mounted four QF 6 pounder Hotchkiss guns in the fighting tops, although these were removed in 1906–08.
+The ship also mounted four QF 6-pounder 57 mm guns in the fighting tops, although these were removed in 1906–1908.
 The ship was also armed with a pair of 18-inch (450 mm) submerged torpedo tubes, one on each broadside.
 She was provided with nine torpedoes.